-We try to highlight the very best in guitars and related equipment, hoping to keep you up-to-date on where you can find the best “bang for your buck” gear on the market.
-Our goal is simply to help you locate the best equipment at the best prices – quickly and easily!
+We try to highlight the best in guitars and related equipment, hoping to keep you up-to-date on where you can find the best “bang for your buck” gear on the market.
+Many of our recommendations are available through Sweetwater Sound (Sweetwater.com), a professional and customer-oriented source for musical instruments.
+Sweetwater carries our favorite “short scale” guitars that work great for younger kids, as well as full size guitars that work better for older kids and adults.

 Ages 11 and up